Grand Meadow's Bakken wins clay shooting title - Austin Daily Herald

 For Dillon’s second two rounds, Lamp felt he was shooting a bit fast and was concerned that things could quickly fall apart.

 “I’m glad I didn’t say anything to Dillon, as he was crushing the targets.”
-His timing and mental concentration held, scoring 49 out of 50.”
+His timing and mental concentration held, scoring 49 out of 50,” Lamp said.

 The League Trapshooting Championships is a nine day event.
 Teams are divided into one of nine classes based on team size, not the size of the school.
-Each day of the event has one of nine Classes competing.
-Almost 300 schools sent about 6,500 members to participate over the nine days of the Minnesota State High School Clay Target League Trapshooting Championships, allowing it to proclaim being the largest shooting sports event in the world.
+Each day of the event has one of nine classes competing.
+Almost 300 schools sent about 6,500 members to participate over the nine days of the Clay Target League Trapshooting Championships.

-The Minnesota State High School Clay Target League started in 2008 with 30 students from three Twin Cities area schools.
-Over the past 13 years, the League has grown exponentially in Minnesota, now boasting 11,000 participants from 331 schools.
-In 2014, the League started expanding outside of Minnesota, and is now represented in 34 states with over 36,000 participants from 1,300 teams.

 Austin Post 1216 wins ninth straight game, will close regular season Sunday